sinanersin/Creating_Urban_Dict/README.md

 # PizzaPlace
 Big Data, group assignment

+This project is made by Jan Jetze Beitler, Sinan Ersin, Aswathy George, Stefan Haan, Axel Hirschel and Roos Slingerland.

 To run the simulation of our Urban Dictionary creation, clone the repository and run pipeline.py (of course make sure the paths are set correctly).

 Download the comments from January 1 up to 31 2015 from: